calvinrzachman/pay-to-contract/README.md

 ```

+You can then pay to the tweaked public key using the classic P2PKH construction.
+Taproot/Pay to Contract outputs constructed as described can be spent in 2 ways:
+- Key spend - provide a BIP-Schnorr signature for the tweaked public key
+- Script spend - reveal the root of a merklized abstract syntax tree (MAST), a proof that the spending condition connects to the merkle root, and finally the script inputs

 ## Note

 This implementation is for learning purposes only.
 Code from this repository should not be used in a production environment.

+## Acknowledgements

+Many thanks go out to Andrew Poelstra for documentation and presentations on the ideas implemented here.
+This repository could not have been completed without the viewing of several of his recorded talks on YouTube

 ### Helpful Links
 [Taproot Is Coming: What It Is, and How It Will Benefit Bitcoin](https://bitcoinmagazine.com/articles/taproot-coming-what-it-and-how-it-will-benefit-bitcoin)